battre/autocomplete-attribute-explainer/country_analysis.md

 </table>

-[^it-interno]: an internal number, i.e. not an address that lies directly on the road in question
+[^it-interno] an internal number, i.e. not an address that lies directly on the road in question

 ## Japan